dotnet/docs/docs/core/diagnostics/metrics-collection.md

 called collection.
 In this tutorial, we will show several examples on how to collect metrics:

 - Populating metrics in Grafana with OpenTelemetry and Prometheus.
-- Viewing metrics in real-time with the `dotnet-counters` command-line tool.
+- Viewing metrics in real time with the `dotnet-counters` command-line tool.
 - Creating a custom collection tool using the underlying .NET <xref:System.Diagnostics.Metrics.MeterListener> API.

 For more information about custom metric instrumentation and an overview of instrumentation options, see [Compare metric APIs](compare-metric-apis.md).